Albert Ouédraogo: Early life and education

 Albert Ouédraogo was born on 6 April 1969, in Dori, Séno.
 He studied partly at the Prytanée militaire de Kadiogo before continuing his education at the University of Ouagadougou, where he was excluded from studies during the 1990s for leading a student strike.
 He holds a doctorate in management science.

 Career

 Albert Ouédraogo has taught in several public and private universities in Burkina Faso.
 In particular, Ouédraogo taught accounting at the University of Ouagadougou as well as at the private university Aube Nouvelle.

 He also consults businesses on management and economics.

 He was appointed as prime minister by President Paul-Henri Sandaogo Damiba on 3 March 2022, following his official inauguration.
 His term as prime minister ended following the September 2022 Burkina Faso coup d'état.

-Private life
+Personal life

-Albert Ouédraogo is close friends with Pierre Claver Damiba, the president of the West African Development Bank from 1975 to 1981, and the uncle of former Burkinabé President Paul-Henri Sandaogo Damiba.
+Ouédraogo is close friends with Pierre Claver Damiba, the president of the West African Development Bank from 1975 to 1981, and the uncle of former Burkinabé President Paul-Henri Sandaogo Damiba.

 Ouédraogo is married and has 2 children.